QUARK(7) Miscellaneous Information Manual QUARK(7)

 get default attributes of quark_queue_open(3).

-get events, main library call.
+get event, main library call.

 quark_process_lookup(3)